MonroeGordon/Arti/README.md

-# Python
+# Arti

-This repository contains projects I am developing in Python.
+This repository contains iterations of Arti, a spiking neural network AI.

 Arti 1.0